Negotiator behind deal with Freedom Convoy says Ottawa was too quick to use emergency powers | CBC News

 Last week, unsealed cabinet meeting minutes revealed Trudeau took the unprecedented measure of invoking the act only a day after being told by his national security adviser of a potential "breakthrough" in the crisis.

-The office of Canada's Public Safety minister later said the minutes referred to negotiations led by the City of Ottawa that were "ultimately unsuccessful" after being "disavowed" by many associated with the convoy.
+The office of the public safety minister later said the minutes referred to negotiations led by the city that were "ultimately unsuccessful" after being "disavowed" by many associated with the convoy.

 The government considered the outcome of those negotiations "as a factor in the decision to invoke the Emergencies Act," the minister's office added.